 International Women’s Day became a holiday in 1911.

-We celebrate International Women’s Day on March 8th.
+We celebrate International Women’s Day annually on March 8.

 Women’s History Day became Women’s History Week in 1978.

 The Education Task Force of the Sonoma County Commission on the Status of Women planned and launched a “Women’s History Week” celebration in 1978.
-Learn more about the history of Women’s History Month in this video from PBS Kids.
+Learn more Women’s History Month facts in this video from PBS Kids.

 Women’s History Month began in 1987.